lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## Election Types, Calculation of Results, next steps based on results

-## Quantum Computing, Blockains, Smart Contracts, and Voting Systems: Security Planning
+## Quantum Computing, Blockchains, Smart Contracts, and Voting Systems: Security Planning
 - Are aspects of smart contracts useful for issues such as a runoff where potentially two or more groups of participants are in conflict/competition?

 ## Voting systems in general: